Who Remembers ‘Club Ponytail’ in Harbor Springs?

 The club lasted through Prohibition and kept going until Michigan's Liquor Commission took away its liquor license in 1954.
 The club was purchased by the Douglas family, who decided to turn the building into a teen club, influenced by the ever-growing Rock 'n Roll phenomenon.
 Little did they know that in less than two years, Rock 'n Roll would explode even further - to astronomic levels - when The Beatles debuted in the U.S. In 1964.

 The Ponytail wasn't just 'any old' teen hangout where some lame deejay played records.....or a local VFW hall where local bands would play out-of-tune hits of the day.
 Nope – the Ponytail rounded up some of the hottest Rock 'n Roll bands & performers of the 60s to come entertain kids from all over Michigan.
-The Beach Boys, the Animals, Shangri-Las, Iggy Pop (with The Iguanas), Bob Seger, Bobby Vinton, the Supremes, Stevie Wonder, the Temptations, Smokey Robinson and the Miracles, MC5, Crystals, Turtles, Marvin Gaye, Bobby Vee, Martha & the Vandellas, the Kingsmen, Dee Dee Sharp, the Four Tops, Lou Christie, Brian Hyland, Mitch Ryder & The Detroit Wheels, Peter & Gordon, Johnny & The Hurricanes, Dick & Dee Dee, Freddy Cannon, Del Shannon, Roy Orbison, and many, many more all played the Ponytail.
+The Beach Boys, the Animals, Shangri-Las, Iggy Pop (with The Iguanas), Bob Seger, Bobby Vinton, Stevie Wonder, the Temptations, Smokey Robinson and the Miracles, MC5, Crystals, Turtles, Marvin Gaye, Bobby Vee, Martha & the Vandellas, the Kingsmen, Dee Dee Sharp, the Four Tops, Lou Christie, Brian Hyland, Mitch Ryder & The Detroit Wheels, Peter & Gordon, Johnny & The Hurricanes, Dick & Dee Dee, Freddy Cannon, Del Shannon, Roy Orbison, and many, many more all played the Ponytail.

 Admission for these shows?
 Just $2.50 – no booze, no drugs.